Abhiruwickz/Yara_Foods/README.md

 ## Tech Stack

--React Native: Used for building the app's user interface, providing a smooth and responsive experience across both Android and iOS platforms.
+- React Native: Used for building the app's user interface, providing a smooth and responsive experience across both Android and iOS platforms.

--Expo: A framework and platform for universal React applications, simplifying development with features like easy build and deployment options.
+- Expo: A framework and platform for universal React applications, simplifying development with features like easy build and deployment options.

--Firebase Realtime Database: Utilized for real-time data synchronization, allowing for efficient management and retrieval of dispatch orders and product information.
+- Firebase Realtime Database: Utilized for real-time data synchronization, allowing for efficient management and retrieval of dispatch orders and product information.

--Tailwind CSS: Applied for styling the app, enabling a consistent and visually appealing design with utility-first CSS classes.
+- Tailwind CSS: Applied for styling the app, enabling a consistent and visually appealing design with utility-first CSS classes.

 ## Learn more
 ![Yara Foods Products Logo](assets/images/Yara_Foods.jpg)